GuillaumeDIDIER/Ars-Magica-Characters/Non-Hermetic Grimoire.md

 **Towering Heights of the Mighty Giant**
 Myrrh 12
 **R**: Touch, **D**: Sun, **T**: Ind
 This spell grants the Lesser Faerie Power Virtue and a *Change Size* power (MuCo(An, He) 25 Base 3, +2 Sun, +3 Size increase, +1 things carried transform with you) bringing a standard Human from Size +0 up to Size +10.
-This spell is secretly taught by the elders of the Myrrh Tribe as a secret weapon against the other Tribe for a future internal war.
+This spell is kept by the elders of the Myrrh Tribe as a secret weapon against the other Tribe for a future internal war.
 *(Base 3, +3 Touch, +6 Sun)*

 **Truesight of the Faeries**
 Myrrh 12
 **R**: Touch, **D**: Sun, **T**: Ind
 This spell grants the Faerie Sight Virtue.
-Many Myrrh sorcerer already have this power but the ones who don't crave it.
+Many Myrrh sorcerer already have this power but the ones who don't, crave it.
 *(Base 3, +3 Touch, +6 Sun)*

 **Enduring the Ravages of Magic**